bad bible verses new testament

 The Bible is a great source of inspiration and knowledge, and many of its verses can provide guidance for our lives.
 However, there are some verses in the New Testament that should not be taken literally.
 Here are some examples of bad bible verses in the New Testament:

-See also bible verses about a son
+See also bible curses verses

 • Matthew 5:29: “If your right eye causes you to sin, pluck it out and cast it away.”
 This verse does not encourage physical mutilation as a solution to sin but instead suggests that we should strive to keep our thoughts and actions pure.